AI sustains higher strategic tension than humans in chess: Why the spectral radius as a measure of tension

+As $n$ approaches infinity, the terms $(\lambda_i / \lambda_1)^n$ exponentially decay to $0$ and the additive term $\frac{\log(S_1^2)}{n}$ also goes to zero.
+Therefore, the topological entropy is entirely determined by the dominant eigenvalue:

-Topological entropy was first introduced in 1965 by Adler, Konheim, and McAndrew~\cite{adler1965topological} as a measure of the complexity of a dynamical system.
-In the context of networks, this relationship is particularly meaningful: the quantity $\lambda_1$ does not merely reflect the number of walks in the graph, but its logarithm measures the average Shannon information per step gained when observing a random walk unfold.
+Moreover, in the context of networks, this relationship is particularly meaningful: the quantity $\lambda_1$ does not merely reflect the number of walks in the graph, but its logarithm measures the average Shannon information per step gained when observing a random walk unfold.
 A larger $\lambda_1$ indicates a greater number of possible distinct paths at each step, implying higher unpredictability, richer structural diversity, and overall complexity.

 This connection positions $\lambda_1$ as a fundamental quantity bridging structural graph theory, information theory, and dynamics.
-It can be interpreted as a proxy for the ``intrinsic computational capacity'' or ``information-processing potential'' of the network.
+It can be interpreted as a proxy for the network's ``intrinsic computational capacity'' or ``information-processing potential''.

+Specifically, given a network with $N = 64$ nodes and an adjacency matrix whose entries are at most 2, the maximum possible $\lambda_1$ is $T = 2(N-1) = 126$, which would correspond to a fully connected weighted network; in practice, legal chess moves constrain the interactions, so this bound is never reached.

 In our study, this interpretation is particularly useful: we use the spectral radius $\lambda_1$ as a global measure of the tension and complexity present on the chessboard.
 A higher $\lambda_1$ suggests a denser and more interconnected pattern of potential interactions between pieces (e.g., threats and defenses), and therefore a richer position in tactical possibilities and strategic depth.
 This justifies using $\lambda_1$ as a meaningful descriptor of the game's complexity at a given state.